-- Refer to Figure 1 for the general arrangement 2.1.1 and Figure 6 for the control line schematic.
+2.1.1 Refer to Figure 1 (and Figure 2 for optional RPC-2 reverse-pulse collector) for the general arrangement and Figure 5 for the control line schematic.
 Select a location where compressed air and electrical service are available.
 The cabinet location must comply with OSHA and local safety codes.
 Allow for full access to all doors and service areas and for efficient handling of large parts.
 Provide enough clearance in front of the dust collector to remove the dust drawer without tipping.
-Ideally, locate the blast machine directly behind the cabinet with the blast-hose connection toward the cabinet.
+Ideally, locate the blast machine directly behind the cabinet with the blast hose connection toward the cabinet.
 The reclaimer may be rotated on the blast machine to allow for as few bends as possible to prevent wear.
-Determine the best location for all components and position them before making compressed-air connections, electrical connections, and attaching flex hose. - 2.1.2 The cabinet must be placed on a flat level surface.
-If the surface is not flat, the cabinet could flex, causing the door alignment to shift.
-If the floor is not level, shim the leg(s) as required to align the door. - 2.1.3 Use the eyebolts on the four top corners to lift and maneuver the cabinet.
-Do not lift the cabinet from the hopper or lower frame.
+Determine the best location for all components and position them before making compressed-air connections, electrical connections, and attaching flex hose.